Your Doctor has decided that your child should have an Echocardiogram

-You will be taken into a darkened room.
-The person performing the test is called a Sonographer, who may be male or female.
-The Sonographer will usually NOT be a doctor.
+The person performing the test is called a Sonographer.
+The Sonographer will usually not be a doctor.
 This means that some questions you may have about the result may have to wait until you see your doctor in clinic.

-Stickers will be attached to your chest and connected to the machine.
-These will be used to monitor your heart rate during the test.
+Sometimes stickers will be attached to your chest and connected to the machine.
+These will be used to monitor your child heart rate during the test.

-An ultrasound probe covered by a small amount of gel is placed gently on the centre of your chest and will be moved to different positions – beneath the left breast, beneath the rib cage and to the base of your neck.
-This provides images of your heart from a number of different angles which are then recorded.
+An ultrasound probe covered by a small amount of gel is placed gently on the centre of your child’s chest and will be moved to different positions.

 During the echocardiogram you will hear sounds coming from the machine, which represent blood flow through the heart.

-Are there any special precautions that I need to take before the echocardiogram?
+Are there any special precautions that my child needs to take before the echocardiogram?